Learning Over a Lifetime

 Provide assurance to the public that ABPMR diplomates maintain and continually improve their knowledge and skills in physiatry

-Who Participates in MOC, and What’s the Fee?
+Who Participates in CC, and What’s the Fee?

 The ABPMR implemented its Maintenance of Certification Program in 1993.
-Since then, there have been a few major changes to the program as the American Board of Medical Specialties (ABMS) implemented standards for all member boards.
+Since then, there have been a few major changes to the program as the American Board of Medical Specialties (ABMS) implemented and updated standards for all member boards.
+The most recent change is the implementation of the ABPMR Continuing Certification (CC) Program starting in 2021.

-All ABPMR diplomates certified in 1993 and later are required to participate in all parts of the MOC Program.
-In addition, any ABPMR diplomate holding any ABPMR subspecialty certificate is required to participate in all parts of the MOC Program for that subspecialty (this requirement is currently being phased in at each diplomate’s subspecialty recertification).
+All ABPMR diplomates certified in 1993 and later are required to participate in all parts of the CC Program.
+In addition, any ABPMR diplomate holding any ABPMR subspecialty certificate is required to participate in all parts of the CC Program for that subspecialty.

-The current annual fee for all ABPMR diplomates participating in MOC is $200, which helps to cover the cost of administering the MOC Program.
-This includes maintaining the database that tracks diplomate information, researching and piloting MOC Program innovations (such as LA-PM&R), and providing customer service when diplomates have questions or concerns.
-The ABPMR is using the next few years to analyze our cost for LA PM&R, including developing questions and supporting the new program; for now, diplomates will continue to pay the $200 annual fee for maintaining certification.
-The ABPMR will set fees in line with costs to run the program.
+The current annual CC program fee is $200, which helps to cover the cost of administering, innovating, and providing customer service related to the CC Program.
+The ABPMR is currently evaluating our cost for LA PM&R, including ongoing development of questions and supporting the program; for now, LA-PM&R access is included in the $200 CC program fee.
+Within the next two years, ABPMR will set new fees in line with costs to run the program.

-The requirements for your MOC Program are based on the year you were certified or recertified.
+The requirements for your CC Program are based on the year you were certified or recertified.
 Find out more below.

-When you pass the ABPMR Part II Examination, you've earned your primary certification in PM&R and are automatically enrolled in the Maintenance of Certification (MOC) Program.
-But because the program has evolved since its inception in 1993, ABPMR MOC Program requirements vary based on the year you were certified or recertified.
+When you pass the ABPMR Part II Examination, you've earned your primary certification in PM&R and are automatically enrolled in the Continuing Certification (CC) Program.
+But because the program has evolved since its inception in 1993, ABPMR CC Program requirements vary based on the year you were certified or recertified.